-I was born in 1968 in Ludwigshafen am Rhein and spent a very beautiful carefree childhood in the Palatinate located in the southwest of Germany.
-As a child, I was very reserved, almost shy, you might say.
-My self-confidence first matured during puberty and I developed a great passion for music and audio-visual media.
-During school, I played in several bands, later self-produced LPs and worked for advertising agencies, radio and television stations.
-After graduating from high school, it was therefore relatively clear to me that I would undertake vocational training in this profession.
-However, it was harder to decide which path I specifically wanted to take: music, journalism or TV/film production?
-I did internships in all fields, which helped a great deal in making my decision.
-Above all because afterward I knew what I definitely DIDN’T want to do.
+I was born in Ludwigshafen am Rhein in 1968 and spent a very nice carefree childhood in the Palatinate.
+As a child I was very reserved, almost shy you could say.
+It was not until puberty that my self-confidence matured and I developed a great passion for music and audio-visual media.
+During my school years I played in several bands, later produced long-playing records myself and worked for advertising agencies, radio and television stations.
+After graduating from high school, vocational training in this field was therefore relatively clear to me.
+However, it was more difficult to decide which direction I wanted to take: Music, journalism or TV/film production?
+I completed internships in all areas, which helped me a lot in my decision-making process.
+Above all, I knew afterwards what I definitely did NOT want to do.

-My parents allowed me to choose freely to a great extent; however, in my rather conservative family, there was no doubt that my fields of interest were seen as being rather “non-lucrative”.
-I was not completely uninfluenced by this and therefore I ended up listening to a somewhat older friend of mine, someone I had got to know through my jobs in the field of radio.
-He recommended that a I choose “something in between”, as he himself had done: marketing & advertising.
-Here, I was able to unite all fields of interest, still combining them, however, with a solid foundation of business administration.
-And hence, I studied business administration with an emphasis on marketing and advertising at the University of Mannheim, Pfortzheim University and Southbank University in London.
-I have never regretted that decision.
+My parents gave me a free choice, but in my rather conservative family there was no doubt that my fields of interest belonged more to the “breadless art”.
+This didn’t leave me completely unimpressed, and it was not least because of this that I listened to a somewhat older friend whom I had met through my jobs in radio.
+He recommended that I choose the “intermediate path” that he himself had taken: marketing & advertising.
+Here I was able to combine all my fields of interest, but still combined with a solid foundation in business administration.
+And so I studied business administration with a focus on marketing and advertising at the University of Mannheim, Pforzheim University and Southbank University London.
+I have never regretted this decision.

-The late 80s and the beginning of the 90s were the time when so-called “new media” was rapidly developing.
-The ‘personal computer’ got more and more computing power and soon, technology, music, photography and film began to merge together more and more.
-This enabled me to become self-employed already during my studies and to create multimedia presentations for friends and acquaintances with my first one-man company, “procom”.
-The more individual and interactive these presentations got, the more important software and programming knowledge became.
-Since I had absolutely no idea about software programming myself, immediately after my graduation, I looked for partners who could do this part for me.
-Together, during the mid-90s, we founded the multimedia agency “Concept!”, with which we have developed interactive presentations and advertising applications for the first companies that availed themselves of this technology.
+The fading 80s and the beginning 90s were the time in which the so-called “new media” developed rapidly.
+The “personal computers” got more and more computing power and soon technology, music, photography and film started to merge more and more.
+Now I could develop my passion further and founded my first one-person-company “procom”, with which I “assembled” multimedia presentations for friends and acquaintances.
+However, the more individual and interactive these presentations became, the more important software and programming skills became.
+Since I had no idea of software programming myself, I looked for partners who could contribute this part directly after finishing my studies.
+Together we founded the multimedia agency “Concept!” in the mid-90s, with which we developed interactive information and presentation systems as well as advertising applications for the first companies to use this technology.

-Almost at the same time as this high flight in my career occurred, according to how I felt at the time, a spoke was put into the wheel of my life.
-Of all the times, during the heyday of our company, I was diagnosed with cancer and the doctors predicted that I would not live for very long.
-A few months, at the most, a couple of years.
-Month-long hospital stays, operations, chemotherapy, radiation, and a stem-cell transplant followed – the full program.
-Quickly, I realized that my life on the roller coaster had to urgently be led to calmer waters, if I wanted to have even a chance of a cure.
+Almost simultaneously with this professional high, however, life – as I felt at the time – threw a spanner in the works.
+At the height of our company’s success, I fell ill with cancer and doctors predicted that I would only live a short time.
+A few months, two years at the most.
+Months of hospitalization, operations, chemotherapy, radiation and a stem cell transplant followed – the full program.
+It quickly became clear to me that my previous life on the roller coaster urgently needed to be guided into calmer waters if I wanted to have any chance of recovery at all.

-So, together with my partner, I decided to completely sell the company at the end of 2002.
-From today’s perspective, a great decision.
-I was able to completely “reinvent” myself again – I tried new business ideas in a variety of branches, sometimes had success, sometimes failed, worked with students at my old university, developed and managed a big film festival together with a friend and was involved in numerous charitable products on a voluntary basis.
+So at the end of 2002, together with my co-partners, I decided to sell the company completely.
+From today’s perspective, this was a great decision.
+I was able to “reinvent” myself once again – tried out new business ideas in a wide variety of industries, sometimes succeeded, sometimes failed, worked with students at my old university, developed and ran a large film festival for many years together with a friend, and volunteered for numerous charitable projects.

-However, the very special luxury I had was time.
-Time for meeting people who made a satisfactory and balanced impression on me and having conversations with them.
-I began to gain an interest in why some people always seemingly ended up on the sunny side of life, and others apparently didn’t.
-Certainly, there are external circumstances that at least make a carefree and happy life difficult for people.
-For example, from my own experience, I think of severe diseases.
-But ultimately, my satisfaction as a person especially depends on the way I view my life and my role in it.
-Here, identifying yourself, knowing your own strengths and weaknesses, your own needs and limits, but also boldness and “letting go” play an important role.
+I became interested in why some people always seemed to end up on the sunny side of life and others did not.
+Certainly there are external circumstances that make a carefree and happy life difficult.
+I am thinking from my own experience, for example, of life-threatening illnesses.
+But in the end, a person’s contentment depends above all on the way I view life and my role in it.
+Here, one’s own identification, knowing one’s own strengths and weaknesses, one’s own needs and limits, but also daring and “letting go” play an important role.

-In 2013, I founded the FollowYourTalent Foundation based in Breisgau with my long-time friend, Martin Behrens.
+In 2013, I founded the FollowYourTalent Foundation, based in Freiburg im Breisgau, with my longtime friend Martin Behrens.